RahafAlenazi/RahafMohsen/README.md

-# Rahaf Alenazi
+# Hi, I'm Rahaf Alenazi 👋

-Computer Science Graduate and Master's Student specializing in Artificial Intelligence, Virtual Reality, and Emerging Technologies.
+M.Sc.
+Computer Science Student at King Abdulaziz University with interests in Artificial Intelligence, Virtual Reality, Machine Learning, and Human-Computer Interaction.

 ## About Me

-I am passionate about developing innovative technology-driven solutions and conducting research that bridges emerging technologies with real-world applications.
-My interests focus on Artificial Intelligence, Virtual Reality, Human-Computer Interaction, and immersive learning environments.
+I am passionate about exploring emerging technologies and developing innovative solutions that bridge research and real-world applications.
+My work focuses on artificial intelligence, immersive technologies, and their use in education and training environments.

-## Education
+## Featured Project

-**Master of Science in Computer Science**
-King Abdulaziz University
-GPA: 4.88/5

-**Bachelor of Science in Computer Science**
-Northern Border University
-First Class Honors
-GPA: 5.0/5
+### MetaClinic VR

+A virtual reality-based medical training platform developed as part of my master's research.
+The project explores the integration of immersive technologies and artificial intelligence concepts to enhance learning experiences in healthcare education.

 ## Areas of Interest